Spinal constructions for continuous type-space branching processes with interactions: Results

-Remark that $\widehat{K}^*_0 = 0$, therefore the spinal individual cannot branch without children and the spinal population never goes extinct.
-Notice that for $\psi_{\phi} \equiv 1$, individuals outside the spine follow the same dynamics as the individuals in the population $\left(\Z_t,t\geq 0\right)$.
-In this case, the spinal individual of trait $x_e$ branches at time $t$ in a population $\Z$ with rate $m(\rho_e)B(\rho_e)$, where $m(\cdot)$ is the mean offspring number that is finite under Assumption \ref{assumption B}.
-The random number of children at a branching event thus follows the size-biased law $kp_k(\cdot)/m(\cdot)$ and the new spinal individual is chosen uniformly among the offspring.
+Notice that $\widehat{K}^*_0 = 0$, therefore the spinal individual cannot die without children and the spinal population never goes extinct.
+Notice that for $\psi \equiv 1$, individuals outside the spine follow the same dynamics as the individuals in the population $\left(\Z_t,t\geq 0\right)$.
+In this case, the spinal individual of trait $x_e$ branches at time $t$ in a population $\Z$ with rate $m(x_e,\Z,t)B(x_e,\Z,t)$, where $m(\cdot)$ is the mean number of children that is finite under Assumption \ref{assumption B}.
+The random number of children at a branching event thus follows the size-biased law $np_n(\cdot)/m(\cdot)$ and the new spinal individual is chosen uniformly among the offspring.

 Theorem \ref{thm:pdmc} is verified until the first explosion time of both processes.
 We established in Proposition \ref{prop: unique original} that under Assumption \ref{assumption A} the branching process does not explode in finite time.
-To ensure the non explosion of the spine process, we have to consider an additional assumption on the weight function $\psi_{\phi}$ used for the construction.
+To ensure the non explosion of the spine process, we have to consider an additional assumption on the weight function $\psi$ used for the construction.